ronaldomercado/dev-c7/main/_sources/tutorials/vscode.rst.txt

 That's it, you are now running a developer container and your vscode session is connected to it.

+The above gets version 2.0.0 which is current as of 01/07/2022.
+See https://github.com/dls-controls/dev-c7/releases for the latest updates.

 Container Lifetime
 ------------------